 Present work that addresses issues important to contemporary society, including plays or musicals from theatre history, and that reflect the diversity of our student population.

-Contribute to the intellectual and cultural life of the university and Carrollton community through core curriculum courses and performances.
+Contribute to the intellectual and cultural life of the university and Carrollton communities through core curriculum courses and performances.

 Maintain accreditation through the National Association of Schools of Theatre, which improves educational practices and maintains high professional standards in theatre education for Theatre Programs throughout United States.